 Diana Dinescu, Ph.D.

-Dr. Diana Dinescu “Dr. D” (she/her) is a licensed clinical psychologist who provides evidence-based treatment primarily to children, adolescents, couples, and families.
-She takes a particular interest in helping families reduce distress, enhance co-parenting, and learn behavior management techniques.
+Dr. Diana Dinescu “Dr. D” (she/her) is a licensed clinical psychologist who provides evidence-based treatment primarily to systems (parents, families, and couples) and individual adults.
+She takes a particular interest in helping clients reduce distress, enhance functioning, and live in accordance to their values and goals.
 Dr. Dinescu employs empirically-supported therapies such as functional family therapy (FFT), parent management training (PMT), cognitive-behavioral therapy (CBT), acceptance and commitment therapy (ACT), and dialectical behavior therapy (DBT) to treat mood, anxiety, attention deficit and conduct disorders.
 Dr. Dinescu is also providing supportive parenting for anxious childhood emotions (SPACE) treatment in parent-dyad and group settings.

 The foundation of Dr. Dinescu’s work with every client is a secure, supportive, and non-judgmental therapeutic relationship.
 Her approach to therapy is collaborative and personalized, thoroughly informed by the needs and objectives of each individual, couple, or family.
-When seeing children, Dr. Dinescu takes a family systems approach, rooted in the belief that caregivers play an essential part in the change process.
+When seeing parents and families, Dr. Dinescu takes a family systems approach, rooted in the belief that caregivers play an essential part in the change process.
 Working together to understand family dynamics, treatment goals, and barriers to success, Dr. Dinescu is able to provide recommendations that are firmly based in clinical science and at the same time practically meaningful to each unique family.
-Dr. Dinescu employs a flexible session structure as appropriate and desired, often welcoming family and other integral members of a child,

 Licensed in: VA, DC, MD and under PSYPACT